Mullefar1/uNet-for-Multiple-Sclerosis-lesion-segmentation/README.md

 ## **Future:**

-Currently working on different supervised methods for segmentation.
-The idea is to develop a good enough supervised segmentation of Multiple Sclerosis lesions to use as input to the uNet for complete automatic segmentation (no manual segmentation is needed to obtain ground truth).
+Currently working on different unsupervised methods for segmentation.
+The idea is to develop a good enough unsupervised segmentation of Multiple Sclerosis lesions to use as input to the uNet for complete automatic segmentation (no manual segmentation is needed to obtain ground truth).
 Stay tuned for more!